 The judges of our state have not received an increase in compensation in six years.
-At this writing, it is clear that. due to national economic circumstances, this cannot be remedied during this fiscal year.
-Currently, the average pay of general jurisdiction trial judges in the eleven surrounding states is over \$134,000.
-In contrast.
-Mississippi chancery and circuit judges receive \$104,000.
-Unlike other states which complement judges salaries by COLAs, longevity pay, and local supplements, Mississippi salaries are limited to the state appropriation.
-In present value terms, this 2003 salary scale pays these Mississippi judges the equivalent of \$83,606.
-In order to retain the best of our judges and recruit lawyers from the upper ranks of the profession, we must address this pay disparity now.
+At this writing, it is clear that, due to national economic circumstances, this cannot be remedied during this fiscal year.
+Currently, the average pay of general jurisdiction trial judges in the eleven surrounding states is over \$135,500.
+In contrast, Mississippi chancery and circuit judges receive \$104,000.

+Unlike other states which complement judges salaries by cost-of-living adjustments (COLAs), longevity pay, and local supplements, Mississippi judges salaries are limited to the state appropriation.
+In present-value terms, this 2003 salary scale pays these Mississippi judges the equivalent of \$83,606.